wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/visuals.md

 #### Installation:

 - Main File - [AnhNVSE](https://www.nexusmods.com/newvegas/mods/74012) (you should already have this if following the guide)
-- Main File - [SUP NVSE Plugin](https://www.nexusmods.com/newvegas/mods/73160?tab=files) (you should already have this if following the guide)
+- Main File - [SUP NVSE](https://www.nexusmods.com/newvegas/mods/73160?tab=files) (you should already have this if following the guide)
 - Main File - General Lighting Overhaul
+- Main File - **Coming soon - A custom INI to make GLO more aesthetically pleasing when used alongside Desert Natural Weathers**

 ### [Natural Interiors](https://www.nexusmods.com/newvegas/mods/81420)